 Not all coughs are the same.
-Some coughs can be due to the common cold, while other coughs can be a sign of something more serious.
-Knowing the different types of cough and what causes them can better help you understand what type of ailment your child might have.
+Some types of cough can be due to the common cold, while other coughs can be a sign of something more serious.
+Knowing the different types of coughs and what causes them can better help you understand what type of ailment your child might have.

 1. Barking cough